ec-geolink/design/data/dataone/canonical-identifiers.md

 - `glbase:hasIdentifierScheme`: Captures the scheme (e.g., DOI) for an identifier.
 Always use [DataCite named individuals](http://www.essepuntato.it/lode/http://purl.org/spar/datacite#namedindividuals).
 Use `datacite:local-resource-identifier` for internal identifiers (e.g., some DataONE PIDs)
 - `glbase:hasIdentifierValue`: Defined in the ontology as: "Points to the actual string value of identifier., e.g.: &quot;doi:10.5063/AA/ArchivalTag.4.1&quot;".
 This is vague.

-I propose to break up `glbase:hasIdentifierValue` into two properties, `glbase:hasIdentifierValue` and `glbase:hasIdentifierResolveURI`.
-Note the latter may irk I welcome feedback on the names of the properties and also the number of properties we need to properly serialize identifiers in our graphs.
+I propose we break up `glbase:hasIdentifierValue` into two properties, `glbase:hasIdentifierValue` and `glbase:hasIdentifierResolveURI`.
+I welcome feedback on the names of the properties (esp the latter) and also the number of properties we need to properly serialize identifiers in our graphs.

 - `glbase:hasIdentifierValue`: Captures the canonical form of the identifier.
 Subject to two principles:
-  1. Avoid using resolve URIs: e.g., prefer `'doi:10.1006/jmbi.1998.2354'` to '[http://doi.org/10.1006/jmbi.1998.2354](http://doi.org/10.1006/jmbi.1998.2354)'
+  1. Avoid using HTTP resolve URIs: e.g., prefer `'doi:10.1006/jmbi.1998.2354'` to '[http://doi.org/10.1006/jmbi.1998.2354](http://doi.org/10.1006/jmbi.1998.2354)'
-  2. Avoid forms that need other information to be recognized as an identifier of its schema: e.g., prefer `doi:10.1006/jmbi.1998.2354` to `10.1006/jmbi.1998.2354`
+  2. Avoid forms that need other information to be recognized as an identifier of its scheme: e.g., prefer `doi:10.1006/jmbi.1998.2354` to `10.1006/jmbi.1998.2354`
+  3. If an identifier has an established URI scheme, use it, and if it doesn't, don't make something up.

 - `glbase:hasIdentifierResolveURI`: If present, include the preferred HTTP URI at which the identifier can be resolved in some way.
 Always starts with 'http(s)://' and may return anything relevant to the identifier.

-A dataset (`:x`) with a DOI identifier with DOI name '10.1006/jmbi.1998.2354' serialized in Turtle form using the latter properties would look like this (excuse any invalid Turtle):
+For dataset (`:x`) with a DOI identifier that has the DOI name '10.1006/jmbi.1998.2354', the corresponding (elided) Turtle serialization would look like this:

 ```{ttl}
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .